| Clear Liquid Diet | Broth, gelatin, clear juices |

 NCLEX Nutrition Question Examples

-Question: A patient with heart failure asks what foods to avoid.
+A patient with heart failure asks what foods to avoid.

-Question: A diabetic patient reports drinking soda daily.
+A diabetic patient reports drinking soda daily.

-Question: A patient with celiac disease chooses whole wheat toast.
+A patient with celiac disease chooses whole wheat toast.

-✔ Answer: Incorrect — wheat must be avoided.
+✔ Incorrect - wheat must be avoided.

 Tips to Master NCLEX Diet Therapy Questions

-- Memorize common restrictions
+- Memorize common restrictions for each diet

 - Look for disease keywords (renal, cardiac, diabetic)